Walter Oesau: Battle of Britain

 On 18 August 1940, III./JG 51 escorted Dorniers attacking Hornchurch airfield.
 Intercepted by Hurricanes over Kent, Oesau claimed one Hurricane shot down as his 20th victory, earning him the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) two days later, the first pilot of JG 51 to be thus honored.
-On 24 August 1940, Trautloft took over as Geschwaderkommodore of Jagdgeschwader 54, and Oesau replaced him as Gruppenkommandeur of III./JG 51.
+On 24 August 1940, Trautloft took over as Geschwaderkommodore of Jagdgeschwader 54, and Oesau replaced him as Gruppenkommandeur of III./JG 51 while command of 7./JG 51 went to Oberleutnant Hermann Staiger.
 By October 1940, Oesau had a total score of 48 (including 26 Spitfires).

 On 10 November 1940, Oesau succeeded Wilhelm Balthasar as Gruppenkommandeur of III.
 Gruppe of Jagdgeschwader 3.
+In consequence, command of III.
+Gruppe JG 51 was handed to Hauptmann Richard Leppla.
 With 39 victories he was currently the 4th highest scoring fighter pilot behind Helmut Wick, Werner Mölders and Adolf Galland.
 On 5 February 1941, the RAF flew "Circus" No. 3 targeting the airfield at Saint-Omer.
 That day, Oesau shot down the Hurricane piloted by Sergeant H. D. Denchfield from No. 610 Squadron over Desvres, France.
 This was his 40th aerial victory.
 Oesau was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) next day.
 It also earned him a second entry in the Wehrmachtbericht.
 In early 1941, JG 3 returned to Germany to replace their Bf 109 'Emils' with the new 'F' variant (Friedrich).
 However, Oesau disliked the Bf 109F and kept flying his 'Emils' for some time.
 JG 3 returned to France in May 1941 and Oesau added two more kills on 16 May and 28 May bringing his total to 51.